Showing posts with label Tolkien books. Show all posts

 I was playing as Morgoth and my opponent marched Thingol and a sizable host of Sindar out into the open onto Anfauglith and sort of left them there, sitting ducks.
 They were annihilated and when Thingol dies in WOB, Melian follows (though no VPs are awarded to the MorP for Melian's elimination under these circumstances).

-Consequently, with no Melian deployed on the Game Map, the Fence of Doriath (or Girdle of Melian) is deactivated and we see here a very lonely Luthien all by herself in Menegroth with only an adjacent Galadriel unit to keep her company.
+Consequently, with no Melian deployed on the Game Map, the Fence of Doriath (or Girdle of Melian) is deactivated and we see here a very lonely Luthien (the Luthien counter is under the city marker) all by herself in Menegroth with only an adjacent Galadriel unit to keep her company.
 The Edain haven't arrived yet (this is Turn 7) and it's just an unusual situation that amuses me.
 Shows the value in having diversity in playtesters.

 I would never have allowed this to happen as the Noldor Player, but I am pleased that it did happen.